Advice on preventing coronavirus.

 - put used tissues in the bin immediately and wash your hands afterwards if you can

-- wear something that covers your nose and mouth when it's hard to stay away from people, such as on public transport – see staying safe outside your home on GOV.UK
+- wear something that covers your nose and mouth when it's hard to stay away from people, such as on public transport and in shops – see staying safe outside your home on GOV.UK

 - do not touch your eyes, nose or mouth if your hands are not clean